A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Results

 \subsubsection{Ultra-large models}

 We benchmark the Ising solvers on ultra-large-scale Ising model problems involving $10^7-10^8$ spins, covering both sparse and dense connectivity regimes.
 Figure~\ref{fig:g10_M4_M7_M8}c shows the performance on a fully connected Ising model with $10^7$ spins with nearly $50$ trillion couplings.
-The coupling coefficients are generated using the pseudo-random function: $J_{ij}=\sin(i \, j + \mathrm{seed})$ with $\mathrm{seed} = 100$.
-The experiments were performed using four NVIDIA H100 GPUs.
+The coupling coefficients are generated using the pseudo-random function: $J_{ij}=\sin(i j + \mathrm{seed})$ with $\mathrm{seed} = 100$.
+The experiments are performed using four NVIDIA H100 GPUs.
 The runtime versus Ising energy plot in Figure~\ref{fig:g10_M4_M7_M8}c clearly demonstrates the superior performance of our methods.
-In particular, the ADOCH achieves the lowest energy levels with the fastest convergence, followed closely by DOCH.
-These results underscore the scalability and efficiency of our approach in tackling both sparse and fully connected Ising models at unprecedented scales.
-Although the execution of Ising solvers on fully connected graphs demands much more computational resources than sparsely connected graphs.
+In particular, the ADOCH achieves the lowest energy level, followed closely by DOCH.
+These results underscore the scalability and efficiency of our solvers in tackling both sparse and fully connected Ising models at unprecedented scales.
+However the execution of Ising solvers on fully connected graphs demands much more computational resources than sparsely connected graphs.

+{With a fixed runtime budget, state-of-the-art solvers must complete a full run for every hyperparameter choice to achieve the best Ising energy, while our solvers only need to inspect the first few iterations, allowing much faster parameter tuning.
+For instance, in the $10^7$-spin ultra-large Ising model from Figure~\ref{fig:g10_M4_M7_M8}c, tuning 10 hyperparameter values requires about $100$ hours for other solvers but only $20$ hours for ours.
+Subsequently, running each solver for $11$ hours showed that DOCH surpassed all others within $8$ hours, while ADOCH achieved its best results within $11$ hours.}

-We further demonstrate the performance of the Ising solvers on a $10^8$ spin and $0.00001\%$ connected Ising model, having approximately 0.5 billion nonzero coupling coefficients.
+We further demonstrate the performance of the Ising solvers on a $10^8$-spin and $0.00001\%$ connected Ising model, having approximately 0.5 billion nonzero coupling coefficients.
 The nonzero $J_{ij}$ are sampled uniformly from the set of 9-bit signed integers.
-The matrix computations were performed using two H100 GPUs with parallelized matrix-vector multiplication (Supplementary Note 10).
-Each algorithm was run for $10^3$ s ($\approx 17$ minutes), during which the Ising energy reached saturation.
+The matrix computations are performed using two H100 GPUs with parallelized matrix-vector multiplication (Supplementary Note 10).
+Each algorithm is run for $10^3$ s ($\approx 17$ minutes), during which the Ising energy reached a saturation point.
 The resulting runtime versus Ising energy plots are shown in Figure~\ref{fig:g10_M4_M7_M8}d.
 Both DOCH and ADOCH demonstrate superior performance, achieving the lowest energy values among all solvers.
 Additional results on similarly ultra-large-scale Ising models are provided in (Supplementary Figures 10 and 11).
 To our knowledge, no prior work has reported Ising solvers at this scale.